Find a Lender-Approved Local Conveyancer in Kimberley

 Commercial Conveyancing solicitors in Kimberley regulated by the SRA

-The firms listed below are a non-comprehensive list of solicitors in Kimberley practicing in commercial conveyancing in Kimberley.
-This could include advice on granting a lease to a commercial tenant
+The list below is a small selection of solicitors in Kimberley practicing in commercial conveyancing in Kimberley.
+This should include advice on taking a commercial lease as a tenant

 • Curtis Parkinson, 96 Main Street, Bulwell, Nottingham, Nottinghamshire, NG6 8ET